 A Norristown DUI lawyer at McKenzie Law Firm, P.C., can help build a defense to support your case and work to get the charges reduced or dropped.
-Call (610) 991-7219 to speak with a member of our team today.

 When police arrest a driver on DUI charges in Pennsylvania, they believe the driver is under the influence of alcohol or another substance.
 They also believe the person is incapable of driving safely and could put others on the road at risk.
-Driving with a BAC (blood-alcohol concentration) of at least .08% or higher means you can be charged with a DUI under the law.
-For commercial drivers, the BAC level considered impaired under the law is even lower at .04% and bus drivers at .02%.
+Driving with a BAC (blood-alcohol content) of at least .08% or higher means you can be charged with a DUI under the law.
+For commercial drivers, the BAC level considered impaired under the law is even lower at .04%, and bus drivers at .02%.
 The BAC is also .02% for drivers under 21 years of age.

 The physical, emotional, and financial costs of a DUI can be steep.
 According to the Centers for Disease Control and Prevention (CDC), nearly 3,700 people died due to an alcohol-impaired driver in Pennsylvania between 2009 and 2018.